Nova One Advisor

 Targeted DNA RNA Sequencing Market By Product Insights

-NGS-based targeted sequencing dominated the market, owing to its unmatched throughput, accuracy, and flexibility in panel design.
-NGS platforms like Illumina’s NextSeq and Thermo Fisher’s Ion Torrent are widely adopted in clinical, academic, and pharmaceutical environments.
-Applications span from rare variant detection and exome sequencing to deep transcriptome profiling.
-Amplicon and enrichment sequencing methods are particularly popular for scalable cancer mutation panels, allowing multiplexed analysis of hundreds of genes in a single run.
-Exome sequencing continues to be a top choice for diagnosing rare genetic disorders and developmental delays.
+NGS-based targeted sequencing dominated the market in 2024.
+This dominance is due to its unmatched throughput, accuracy and flexibility in panel design.
+NGS platforms are widely adopted in clinical, academic and pharmaceutical environments.
+Their applications span from rare variant detection and exome sequencing to deep transcriptome profiling, making them a popular choice in the market.

-Amplicon sequencing is currently the fastest-growing method, due to its simplicity, cost-effectiveness, and high sensitivity.
-Particularly in oncology and inherited disease testing, amplicon-based methods are preferred for hotspot mutation analysis, even from low-input or degraded samples like FFPE tissues.
-With innovations in multiplex PCR and automation, companies are launching targeted panels that can be customized for disease-specific applications, giving amplicon sequencing a strong edge in diagnostic workflows.
+Amplicon sequencing is seen to be the fastest-growing segment throughout the forecast period.
+This growth is due to its simplicity, cost-effectiveness and high sensitivity.
+This segment is particularly in oncology and inherited disease testing, as these methods are preferred for hotspot mutation analysis, even from low-input or degraded samples like FFPE tissues.
+With innovations in multiplex PCR and automation, amplicon sequencing has a strong edge in diagnostic workflows.

 Targeted DNA RNA Sequencing Market By Workflow Insights

-Sequencing was the dominating workflow segment, as it forms the core of any targeted analysis.
-It encompasses sample loading, amplification, and the actual base-pair readout process.
-Leading platforms are focusing on improving sequencing run times, error rates, and instrument flexibility.
-High-throughput systems are being deployed in biobanks, academic centers, and pharmaceutical companies to support population-scale studies and drug target validation.
+Sequencing led the market as of this year.
+Its dominance is because it forms the core of any targeted analysis.
+This segment includes sample loading, amplification and the actual base-pair readout process.
+Leading platforms are seen focusing on improving sequencing run times, error rates and instrument flexibility.
+High-throughput systems are also being deployed in biobanks, academic centers and pharmaceutical companies in order to support population-scale studies and drug target validation.

-Data analysis is emerging as the fastest-growing segment, spurred by increasing data volumes and the need for robust interpretation.
-Cloud-based tools, user-friendly dashboards, and automated variant annotation platforms are making data interpretation accessible to non-specialists.
-Startups are also entering the market with AI-driven platforms that reduce turnaround time from days to hours, providing clear clinical decision support.
+Data analysis is seen to be the fastest-growing segment.
+Its growth is spurred by increasing data volumes and the need for robust interpretation.
+Cloud-based tools, user-friendly dashboards and automated variant annotation platforms are making data interpretation more accessible to non-specialists.
+Startups are also entering the market with the help of AI-driven platforms and tools that reduce turnaround time from days to mere hours, providing clear clinical decision support.

 Targeted DNA RNA Sequencing Market By Application Insights